sociocom/AUTOMETA/README.md

 The filename corresponds to the PubMed identification number (PMID).
 * Brat files - The abstracts were annotated using the brat annotation tool.
 * XML files - The brat files format were converted to XML format.

+# Citation
+If you find this dataset useful please cite our paper: